 Ambulatory visit sampling in all locations

 In addition to the collection of electronic UB-04 claims data, more detailed clinical information will be abstracted from the medical record.
-The hospital (and FSASC) sample will be divided into 5 nationally representative panels by first arraying the hospitals in the order of their sampling strata and selection within strata and then systematically assigning every fifteenth hospital (FSASC) to a panel.
-The panels will be randomly assigned on a rotating basis to data collection periods that start each month.
-Thus, each sample hospital will be included in sample for the ambulatory component starting every 15 months and a total of 400 hospitals (200 FSASCs) will be started in the ambulatory sample annually.
 Within sampling units patient visits will be systematically selected over an assigned reporting period.
 Sampling units are defined as an ambulatory care unit, such as an emergency service area, clinic, or ASL, from which patient visits are sampled.
 A visit is defined as a direct, personal exchange between an ambulatory patient and a physician, or a staff member acting under a physician's direction, for the purpose of seeking care and rendering health services.
 Visits solely for administrative purposes, such as payment of a bill, and visits in which no medical care is provided, such as visits to deliver a specimen, are out-of-scope.

 Preliminary reports from the Ambulatory Pre-Test (OMB #0920-0944) show that hospitals are in various stages of EHR adoption and must be given options for inclusion in the NHCS.
 To accommodate the sampled hospitals’ technical capabilities hospitals will be assigned to one of four sampling paths.
 The four paths are – (1) EHR extraction hospitals where no visit sampling will be performed.
 (2) remote-reporting hospitals (i.e., hospitals with fully functioning electronic health records (EHRs), that is, all parts of the chart are stored electronically, thereby allowing the contractor to remotely access the medical records from their headquarters), (3) non-remote reporting hospitals with UB-04-based visit sampling, and (4) non-remote reporting hospitals with sign-in sheet based sampling.
 For the inpatient component, UB-04 claims are the only source of data.
 However, ambulatory data will come from UB-04 claims and medical record abstraction of a sample of visits.
 Any ambulatory UB-04 claim collected will be used for sampling ED, OPD, and ASL cases, and to supplement the abstracted ambulatory data.